MageGyver/Topmenu/README.md

 Topmenu
 =======

-Provides a simple way to add individual entries to the topmenu.
+Add individual links to the topmenu in Magento

+Please don't forget to review app/design/frontend/magegyver/default/layout/topmenu.xml and adjust it to your requirements.